jhpyle/docassemble/demo.md

   question in the interview.
 If the question has help text of its own, the "interview help" will appear after the question-specific help.

+  This help screen displays different text depending on whether the web interface or the SMS interface is being used.
 ---
 language: es
 interview help: